-To qualify for the real property tax credit, you must meet all of these conditions for tax year 2014:
+To qualify for this credit, you must meet $\boldsymbol{\mathsf{all}}$ of these conditions for tax year 2014:

-- Your household gross income was \$18,000 or less. - · You occupied the same New York residence for six months or more. - You were a New York State resident for all of 2014. - You could not be claimed as a dependent on another taxpayer's federal income tax return. - Your residence was not completely exempted from real property taxes. - The current market value of all real property you owned, such as houses, garages, and land, was \$85,000 or less. - Additionally, you must meet all the conditions listed under either Homeowners or Renters below:
+- Your household gross income was less than \$200,000. - You occupied the same New York City residence for six months or more. - · You were a New York City resident for all of 2014. - You could not be claimed as a dependent on another taxpayer's federal income tax return. - Your residence was not completely exempted from real property taxes. - Additionally, you must meet all the conditions listed under either Homeowners or Renters below: